 Unsightly and loose teeth Final fixed bridgework in the lower jaw

-This pleasant gentleman was referred in 2007 for the possibility of implant therapy as he did not wish to have removable denture in the lower jaw.
+This pleasant gentleman was referred in 2007 for the possibility of implant therapy as he did not wish to have a removable denture in the lower jaw.
 A diagnosis of severe chronic periodontitis was made along with cosmetic concerns.
-Unfortunately, due to the severe bone present, the natural teeth could not be saved.
+Unfortunately, due to the severe bone loss present, the natural teeth could not be saved.
 The decision was made in conjunction with the patient to make a new complete upper removable denture and a fixed implant bridgework in the lower.

 The radiograph shows extreme bone loss around all the remaining natural teeth.
 Unfortunately, none of these teeth had a good long-term prognosis.

 The natural teeth were extracted and 6 dental implants were placed at the same time.
-The final fixed bridge was made from acrylic wrapped on onto a cad/cam titanium frame.
+The final fixed bridge was made from acrylic wrapped onto a cad/cam titanium frame.
 The upper jaw was restored with a removable complete denture.

 Prior to starting the treatment, the patient was made well aware of his role during and post-treatment.
 As he had suffered from severe gum disease, this is a high-risk factor for future implant complications.
 He has been attending regular hygiene appointments on a twice-yearly basis and an annual review with the dentist.
 After 9 years in function there have been no complications and with his excellent home maintenance, we hope to get several more years without any issues.